-To help in supporting your child's mental health during the summer click the link below to find a pack that can be completed during the summer.
+To help in supporting your child's mental health the following resources may be useful.

 No one expects parents to act as teachers, or to provide the activities and feedback that a school would.

 Parents and carers should do their best to help children and support their learning.